General Motors EMD Engines

 A typical horsepower rating for one of these engines is 4,300 hp!

-For more information on the diesel two-stroke and other engines, check out the links on the next page!
+For more information on the diesel two-stroke and other engines, check out the links below!